demisto/content-docs/docs/contributing/sla.md

    3. Providing the XSOAR content team with a recorded demo session that demonstrates your changes is much appreciated and will speed up the review process.
-        * If you contributed through the XSOAR UI, please provide a link to the recorded session in the redirected UI contribution form.
+        * If you contributed through the XSOAR UI, please provide a link to the recorded session in your **UI contribution form**.
         * If you contributed through a GitHub Pull Request, please provide it in the **contribution registration form**.

    4. Please check the status of the build of your PR once it is completed - If the build includes errors, please try to solve them - for more information about the build process please see [the-build-process](../contributing/conventions#the-build-process).